FatCharlie/DiscoBox/README.md

 It continues into the second Spatial Light Modulator (SLM) where we bake the quantum gates directly into the phase (our "program" gets written here and "executed" at the detector).

-Finally it hits our Single Photon Avalanche Diode (SPAD) detector array, where we register our final output (an agreeing pair of numbers between 1-16, one per entangled photon).
+Finally it hits our Single Photon Avalanche Diode (SPAD) detector array, where we register our final output (an agreeing pair of numbers between 1-16, one per entangled photon, actually a mapping since the bbo gives us anti-correlation but the agreeing part is what's important).

 ![yes](images/simple_setup2.jpg)

-None of this is original work I'm combining Forbes/He/Shen's dimension scaling and Lib&Bromberg's qudit partitioning, with the hopes that you can scale dimensions and thus effective qubit size relatively easy with better hardware.
+None of this is original work I'm combining Forbes/He/Shen's dimension scaling and Lib/Bromberg's qudit partitioning, with the hopes that we can scale dimensions and thus effective qubit size relatively easily by swapping in better hardware.

 ## Let's make us some dimensions
 ![Alt text](images/oam-radial-modes.svg)